lissomejs/util/README.md

 The Util library Lissome.js provides lots of utility functions in daily coding.

-It's writen by `TypeScript` which can be friendly used in IDE.
+It's written by `TypeScript` which can be friendly used in IDE.

 ## Installation